duckdb/duckdb-web/docs/api/wasm/extensions.md

 ### Tooling

-Both DuckDB-Wasm and its extensions have been compiled using Emscripten 3.1.45.
+Both DuckDB-Wasm and its extensions have been compiled using latest packaged Emscripten toolchain.

 <!-- markdownlint-disable-next-line -->
 {% include iframe.html src="https://shell.duckdb.org" %}